 When you have a baby, time moves differently.
 Weeks feel like months, especially as you get used to feeding and sleep deprivation.
-And while the passage of each month probably wasn’t a thing worth mentioning before, it’s now something you discuss with all of your friends and your kiddo’s future playground congregants (“He just turned 9 months old!”).
+And while the passage of each month probably wasn’t a thing worth mentioning before, it’s now something you discuss with all of your friends and your kiddo’s future splayground congregants (“He just turned nine months old!”).
 And at some point when you’re ticking off those monthly markers, you’ll start to wonder when your baby is no longer considered a “baby.”
 Like, how old is a toddler?
 When do you stop counting the months?
 Is a four-year-old a toddler?

 Brace yourself, Mama — let’s take a look at when babies become toddlers, and what else you need to know about your little one’s ages and stages.

 According to the CDC, the age range for toddlerhood is between 12 and 36 months old, or 1 and 3 years old.
 Yes, that means the age range for a baby is 0 to 12 months old.
 As in, yup, once your baby’s first birthday arrives, they’re no longer actually a baby (we’ll give you a minute to mourn that because, well, we’ve been there).